 Information on burial in the columbarium is available upon request.
 Please contact the office at 325-677-3501 for more details.

-Meditation & Community Garden
+FCPC Meditation Garden

 In response to our call to be stewards of the earth, the corner of N. 4th and Beech Street is being transformed from a vacant lot to a garden that will nourish both body and soul.
 The garden is a project under the supervision of FCPC’s Presbyterian Women.

-When complete, the garden will have:
+When complete, the garden will feature:

 - a labyrinth for contemplative prayer,

-- a flower and fauna that is attractive to butterflies and visitors to the garden
+- a flower and fauna that is attractive to butterflies and visitors to the garden thanks to Abilene-area Master Gardeners,

 - seating scattered throughout the spacious garden